vuepress-theme-hope/vuepress-theme-hope/docs/blog2/src/guide.md

 To get started, the plugins will pick pages those neeeded to trict as articles.
 This is only the first step to drop those pages you don't want.
 By default, all the pages generated from Markdown files but not homepage will be included as articles.

-you may need to set option `filter` to fully customize pages to collect.
+You may need to set option `filter` to fully customize pages to collect.
 The `filter` accepts a function with the shape `(page: Page) => boolean`.

 Then, you should set `getInfo` option with a function accepting `Page` as argument and returning a object containing the info you want.
-Later, you can get these info from composition apis.
+Later, you can get these info through composition apis.

 ## Customizing categories and types